Why You Need Specialized Gear

 The Scandinavian Head weight should be 15%- 20% lighter than a Skagit head for the same rod.
 If you are fishing a rod that requires 400 gr Skagit head, you would want to use a Scandinavian line around 340gr.
 This is just a general rule and there are plenty of exceptions.

 For our local waters during the winter, I end up with multiple heads for all my rods.
-Both short and long Skagit heads are commonly used, Shorter heads, such as Airflo Skagit Compact or RIO Skagit Max are best when fishing under and around obstacles.
-Longer heads like the Beulah Tonic or RIO Skagit Max Long will ultimately enable you to throw longer casts.
+Skagit heads of 22'-24' are most commonly used, such as Airflo Skagit Driver or RIO Skagit Max are best when fishing under and around obstacles.
+As shorter rods of 11'-12.5' have become popular Skagit heads have become available in shorter lengths to accommodate them.
+Heads such as the OPST Commando, RIO Max Short and Airflo Skagit Scout lines are used by many anglers.
+These lines are available from 15'-20', depending on the brand.
+This allows an angler to fish smaller water more comfortably.

-Also you will want to get a Floating Scandinavian shooting head, such as a RIO Scandi, Airflo Scandi Compact, or Beulah Elixir for fishing rivers like the Deschutes when you are fishing smaller flies and long leaders.
+For summer fishing on rivers where steelhead will rise to the surface, you will want to get a Floating Scandinavian shooting head, such as a RIO Scandi, Airflo Rage Compact, or Beulah Elixir for fishing rivers like the Deschutes when you are fishing smaller flies and long leaders.
 If you fish a reel with a running line that has a loop in it you will be fishing the most versatile system available.
 Acquire a set of sink tips in different densities and lengths for the Skagit lines and an assortment of polyleaders for the Scandinavian line and you are in the game.
 Did I mention that buying two heads is the same price as buying one line?
 This system can also be the most cost effective.

 How to Select Leaders for Steelhead